National Institute on Alcohol Abuse and Alcoholism

-This surveillance report on 1977–2010 apparent per capita alcohol consumption in the United States is the 26th in a series of consumption reports produced annually by the Alcohol Epidemiologic Data System (AEDS) of National Institute on Alcohol Abuse and Alcoholism (NIAAA).
-Findings are based on alcoholic beverage sales data, either collected directly by AEDS from the States or provided by beverage industry sources.
+This surveillance report on 1977–2010 apparent per capita alcohol consumption in the United States is the 26th in a series of consumption reports produced annually by the National Institute on Alcohol Abuse and Alcoholism (NIAAA).
+Findings are based on alcoholic beverage sales data, either collected directly by the Alcohol Epidemiologic Data System (AEDS) from the States or provided by beverage industry sources.
 Population data provided by the U.S. Census Bureau are used as denominators to calculate per capita rates.
 In this report, the 2000s population data used previously in this series were replaced with the reestimated intercensal population data that bridge the 2000 and 2010 censuses.
 This resulted in minor changes (mainly slight decreases) in calculated per capita consumption for the 2000s compared with prior reports in this series (see page 2 for details).

 The following are highlights from the current report, which updates consumption trends through 2010:

 In the United States, per capita consumption of ethanol from all alcoholic beverages combined in 2010 was 2.26 gallons, representing a 1.3 percent decrease from 2.29 gallons in 2009.

 Between 2009 and 2010, changes in overall per capita consumption of ethanol included increases in 19 States, decreases in 27 States and the District of Columbia, and no change in 4 States.

 Analysis of overall per capita alcohol consumption by census region between 2009 and 2010 indicated an increase of 0.4% in the Northeast and decreases of 1.7% in the Midwest, 1.4% in the South, and 2.1% in the West.